SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `multi_line_replace.sh`

-Function/script for replacing a matched area of a single line with a multi-line replacement.
+[multi_line_replace.sh](multi_line_replace.sh) - Function/script for replacing a matched area of a single line with a multi-line replacement.

 This is basically a sort of templating script.
 It takes in three arguments: